fdurant/fdurant_github_io_source/_posts/blog/2015-02-08-hugging-a-googler.md

 On top of providing the formal lectures, challenges and project work, our [bootcamp][metis-datascience] regularly invites speakers from industry.
-So last Thursday, we were enlightened on the art of working with data in a scientifically and ethically sound fashion by no less than a super-smart and super-enthousiastic [Googler][cassie_kozyrkov] - my apologies for the double tautology.
+So last Thursday, we were enlightened on the art of working with data in a scientifically and ethically sound fashion by no less than a super-smart and super-enthusiastic [Googler][cassie_kozyrkov] - my apologies for the double tautology.

 To get the interaction going, we, mere mortal students, were offered a multiple (6) choice question.
 The last one of which was, obviously, _none of the above_.